cometbft/cometbft/UPGRADING.md

   but still kept in the message as "reserved".

+### `block_results` RPC query result display

+* When returning a block, all block events are grouped in the `finalize_block_events` field.
+ For blocks generated with older versions of CometBFT,  that means that block results that appeared as `begin_block_events` and `end_block_events` are merged into `finalize_block_events`.

-### KvIndexer changes
+### kvindexer indexing changes

-When indexing block events, the indexer would include the function that returned those events (`BeginBlock` or `EndBlock`).
-In ABCI 2.0 `FinalizeBlock` combines these functions, and all events are returned within `ResultFinalizeBlock`.
-Therefore, the function field will have no meaning anymore, and to reduce storage space taken by the indexer, it will be removed in CometBFT v0.38.x.
+The changes desribed here are internal to the implementation of the kvindexer, and they are transparent to the user.
+However, if you own a fork with a modified version of the indexer, you should be aware of these changes.

+* Indexer key for events will not contain information about the function that returned the event.
+The events were indexed by their attributes, event type, the function that returned them, the height and event sequence.
+The function returning events in old versions of CometBFT were `BeginBlock` or `EndBlock`.
+As events are returned now only via `FinalizeBlock`, the value of this field has no use, and will be removed.
+The main motivation is the reduction of the storage footprint.

-Events indexed with previous CometBFT or Tendermint versions, will still be processed, but the function field is ignored.
+Events indexed with previous CometBFT or Tendermint versions, will still be transparently processed.
 There is no need to re-index the events.

-However, queries checking for this field, will return nothing.
+This function field is not exposed to queries, and was not visible to users.
+However, if you changed the indexer code directly to accomodate for this, this will impact your code.

 ## v0.37.0